 - Trend Micro Home Support.
 You can obtain technical support for all your Trend Micro-centric application needs using Trend Micro’s eSupport page, also known as Home Support.
 Note too that Air Support, which includes app log transfer, online engineer help, and email, can be initiated through the Trend Micro apps themselves through the Help screen.

-- Trend Micro Premium Support Services.
+- Trend Micro Premium Support Service.
 Trend Micro provides both Premium Service and Ultimate Service Bundles, which includes support for your Mac.
 Services include 24×7 emergency assistance, problem fixing, virus and spyware removal, and PC security and health check service for up to 4 devices with Trend Micro Security installed, including Trend Micro Antivirus for Mac.

 That’s it!
 These tips should get you started on the road to staying secure, private, and productive, while running smoothly, as you work from home on your Mac.
 During the COVID-19 pandemic, many of us are doing just that.
 Now is the time to keep your working Mac working for you!